-How your writing assignments are scored is arguably one of the most challenging aspects of B2 First.
+How your assignments are scored is arguably one of the most challenging aspects of B2 First Writing.
 Students frequently ask their teachers about this, but it’s tough for them to explain everything in a minute or two in a lesson dedicated to writing improvement.
 So, I decided to write everything down for you.
 This way, you’ll have all the knowledge you need, and you’ll be able to come back to this site anytime you want to learn more about how to make your FCE texts achieve higher grades.

 There are four key factors that examiners use to grade your writing: